necula01/jax/jax/experimental/mini_jax/README.md

 ```
 Furthermore, the compilation cannot all happen during tracing because if there
 are enclosing transformations, e.g., `grad(func1)`, then the computation required
-by `grad` corresponding to the body of `inner` has to be performed in the same
-JIT compilation scope as `jit(inner)`.
+by `grad` has to be performed in the same JIT compilation scope as `jit(inner)`.
 This means that upon encountering a `jit` transformation the expression
-corresponding to the function is captured and saved as a function in the intermediate
+corresponding to the function is captured as a function in the intermediate
 language.
 (It is not desirable to require `jit` to always be the top-most
 transformation, because we may want to put the `jit` in a library function,
-while allowing the library user to request a gradient or any other computation.)
+while allowing the library user to request a gradient computation, or any
+other transformation.)

-The JAXPR language has functions, but is not truly higher-order,
+The JAXPR language has functions, but is not really higher-order,
 because functions are not first-class objects.
 They can only be used as
 parameters to a few special higher-order operators (in mini-JAX: `Operator.JIT_CALL`,
-and `Operator.COND_GE`; in JAX, a larger number of similar control-flow and
+and `Operator.COND_GE`; in JAX, the similar control-flow and compilation-related
-compilation-related primitives).
+operators).
 The functions in JAXPR are:
 * closed (all the data they need is passed explicitly through parameters),
 * typed,
 * anonymous, and called in a single place.
 These conditions can be relaxed, e.g., by